-B.9 Summary of International Considerations
+B.10.
+Summary

 National standards and requirements for geologic disposal differ from one another, reflecting different enabling legislation, societal and cultural perspectives, and past regulatory precedents.
 Nevertheless, for many key elements of national standards there has been a broad convergence over the years, reflecting the development of technically sound and practical approaches that are informed by scientific work and stakeholder interactions.
 This convergence is reflected in reports and recommendations from the IAEA and other international organizations.
-Revisions and updates to U.S. regulations should be informed by the current state of knowledge and best practices reflected in national and international standards.
+Revisions and updates to U.S. standards should be informed by the current state of knowledge and best practices reflected in national and international standards.